Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You can see in the second example you only have to describe your desired final state of the UI without physically walking through each change to the UI you want to make.

-The other nice thing about React is it uses an adoptive approach.
+The other nice thing about React, is it uses an adoptive approach.
 So, inside your websites and applications, you can use as much or as little of React as you wish, as suits your needs.

-React remains one of the most popular JavaScript libraries for building robust user interfaces today and more and more people are keen to learn and adopt it into their development toolbox.
+React remains one of the most popular JavaScript libraries for building robust user interfaces today, and more and more people are keen to learn and adopt it into their development toolbox.

 React (much like comparable libraries such as Vue JS), is mainly JavaScript.
 There are a few conventions, approaches, and syntax unique to React, but the  majority of what you will produce will be JavaScript.
-Within that JavaScript you'll write `HTML`-like blocks of code referred to as `JSX`.
+Within that JavaScript, you'll write `HTML`-like blocks of code referred to as `JSX`.
 Not strictly `HTML`, it is almost identical to what you would write in a standard `.HTML` file.

 Let’s look at an example: